Ahmed199764/reading-notes/classs-07.md

 ##### Notice : in javescript data is represented using name/value pairs

 ### Arrays are objects
-they are a special type of objects because they hold related type of key and values.
+they are a special type of objects because they hold related type of key and values